Tips for Successful Exhibiting

 Ouch.
 To get your message across and avoid hearing that painful question, ask yourself these questions first:

-• Do your exhibit graphics convey who you are, what you do, and what your benefit is to them?
+• Do your exhibit graphics convey who you are, what you do, and your benefit to them?

 • When you state those clearly, you’ll bring in more interest and more qualified visitors.